 Biagio Bossone

-Biagio Bossone is an adviser to international organisations (such as the African Development Bank, Bank for International Settlements, International Monetary Fund, Iosco and World Bank), government agencies and financial institutions.
+Biagio Bossone is a senior adviser to international organisations (such as the African Development Bank, Bank for International Settlements, International Monetary Fund, Iosco and World Bank), government agencies and financial institutions.
 He is a former coordinator and expert for the Public Investment Evaluation Unit of Italy’s Presidency of the Council of Ministers, and a former commercial banker and central banker.
 He has served as an executive director at the World Bank Group, executive board member at the IMF, general accountant and director-general of budget and finance for the government of Sicily, a member of the G10 and European central banking working groups and task forces, head of international payments at the Bank of Italy, an expert for the High-Level Commission on World Bank Reform, and professor at the Universities of Palermo and Salento in Italy.
 He is (co-)author of several studies on economics and finance.

 Follow Biagio